aaronights/aarond.me/src/content/blog/howsyou.md

 ![slicegone.](../../assets/images/blog/midnightsnack.jpg)
 _Socially distanced midnight snack.
 It was popular!_

 Hey!
 Don't judge.
-I’ve been running a lot more during lockdown, so this is just catch up!
+I've been running a lot more during lockdown, so this is just catch up!
 I'll get back to trying to shed the excess flab right away.
 Besides, I felt heavy and horrible after that pile of fried food.
 It taught me a lesson.